JanHerca/urantiapedia/output/wikijs/article/Linda_Buselli/A_Tale_of_Two_Men.md

 > “In a little time I will go to God.
 What comforts me in this life is that I now see my Lord by faith.
 In seeing Him by faith I actually see so well I sometimes say, ‘I believe no more!
 I see!”

 I can feel that which faith teaches; I can sense what faith sees.
 This of course, works great assurance in me.
-In that assurance, and in that practice of faith, I will live and die with Him.”
+In that assurance, and in that practice of faith, I will live and die with Him.

 > **Linda Buselli** discovered _The Urantia Book_ in 1971 and she and her husband Bob have been developing study groups wherever they have lived ever since.
 She has also been active in serving the revelation as Chair of the Publications Committee and a member of the Fellowship General Council and Executive Committee for the past 18 years.
 {.is-info}